w4software/w4-bpmnplus-tool-genActor/README.md

 Extract the package, either zip or tar.gz.

-### Configuration

 Usage
 -----

-Command lign : please read the NOTICE
+### Command line

+Please refer to the [NOTICE file](https://github.com/w4software/w4-bpmnplus-tool-genActor/blob/master/NOTICE) to read how this program can be run from the command line.

+You will need a JRE (Java Runtime Environment) installed and available prior to running it.

+### Java program

+The classes are also designed to be used directly from within a Java application.
-In a java project : you can add the jar (and its dependencies) to your project and use it.
+In that case, you can add the jar (and its dependencies) to your project classpath.
+You can find example usage in [example directory](https://github.com/w4software/w4-bpmnplus-tool-genActor/tree/master/src/example/java).

 License